PearlPerfect/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Include capital letters as well.
 TASK 19: Replace all characters A and c from input to Z and e respectively.
 TASK 20: A script that removes all letters c and C from input.
+TASK 21: A script that reverse its input.